ljmartin/molrec/data/README.md

 # How to make data:

-Must have a local copy of chembl_25.db, which obviously doesn't fit here.
+Must have a local copy of the chembl_25.db database, which is a large file that doesn't fit here.
 It is freely available from chembl.

 Code to setup the data: